PaperMC/PaperDocs/source/site/api.rst

 - ``travertine`` - The Travertine proxy fork

-NOTE: The parent (``https://papermc.io/api/v1``) does not currently enumerate the available project names and will return a ``501 Not Implemented`` if accessed directly.
+NOTE: The parent (``https://papermc.io/api/v1``) does not currently enumerate the available project names and will return a ``404 Not Found`` if accessed directly.

 PROJECT_VERSION